 At the heart of our purpose are a set of principles that guide how we operate:

 We believe that everyone has a role to play in conservation.
 Our sites, experiences and the way we engage with our many audiences are opportunities to share knowledge, influence behaviour and inspire action to save and protect species and their habitats.

-We aim to provide visitors an experience that is enjoyable, safe, accessible and inclusive and inspires positive action for conservation.
+Our aim is to provide visitors with an experience that is enjoyable, safe, accessible and inclusive and inspires positive action for conservation.

-We will apply and showcase sustainable practice in the planning, daily operation and management of Adelaide Zoo and Monarto Safari Park.
+We will apply and showcase sustainable practices in the planning, daily operations and management of our sites.

-We are all responsible for providing a safe, positive and enjoyable environment for staff, volunteers, members and partners.
+Each of us is responsible for providing a safe, positive and enjoyable working environment.

-Our partners, sponsors and donors are vital to growing our capacity to deliver on our goals within and beyond our gates.
+Building relationships with like-minded partners, sponsors and donors is vital to our capacity to deliver on our purpose within and beyond our gates.